krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 With SNI support AWS makes it easy to use more than one certificate with the same ALB.
 The most common reason you might want to use multiple certificates is to handle different domains with the same load balancer.

+#### A streaming solutions company is building a video streaming product by using an Application Load Balancer (ALB) that routes the requests to the underlying Amazon EC2 instances.
+The engineering team has noticed a peculiar pattern.
+The Application Load Balancer removes an instance from its pool of healthy instances whenever it is detected as unhealthy but the Auto Scaling group fails to kick-in and provision the replacement instance.
+What could explain this anomaly?

+The Auto Scaling group is using Amazon EC2 based health check and the Application Load Balancer is using ALB based health check

+An Auto Scaling group contains a collection of Amazon EC2 instances that are treated as a logical grouping for automatic scaling and management.

+Application Load Balancer automatically distributes incoming application traffic across multiple targets, such as Amazon EC2 instances, containers, and AWS Lambda functions.
+It can handle the varying load of your application traffic in a single Availability Zone or across multiple Availability Zones.

+If the Auto Scaling group (ASG) is using EC2 as the health check type and the Application Load Balancer (ALB) is using its in-built health check, there may be a situation where the ALB health check fails because the health check pings fail to receive a response from the instance.
+At the same time, ASG health check can come back as successful because it is based on EC2 based health check.
+Therefore, in this scenario, the ALB will remove the instance from its inventory, however, the Auto Scaling Group will fail to provide the replacement instance.
+This can lead to the scaling issues mentioned in the problem statement.